New Zuari Bridge: History

 The foundation stone of the bridge was laid in 2016.
 It was initially agreed that it would take three years to complete.
 Bhopal based Dilip Buildcon Limited was awarded the bridge construction project.
 Work on the country's second largest cable bridge started in collaboration with a Ukrainian firm.
 But the work progressed slowly.
-The construction of the bridge, which was supposed to be completed in 2021, was delayed due to the Covid-19 pandemic; because the pandemic situation prevented DBL's Chinese consultant from traveling to India.
-Union Road Transport and Highways Minister Nitin Gadkari inaugurated the first phase of the New Juari Bridge in Goa on 29 December 2022.
-According to the construction company, the construction of this bridge will be completed by April 2023.
+The construction of the bridge, which was supposed to be completed in 2021, was delayed due to the COVID-19 pandemic; because the pandemic situation prevented DBL's Chinese consultant from traveling to India.
+Union Road Transport and Highways Minister Nitin Gadkari inaugurated the first phase of the New Zuari Bridge in Goa on 29 December 2022.
+The 2nd (southbound) bridge was opened on 22 December 2023.

 Architectural features

-New Zuari Bridge is a cable-stayed bridge, with built using steel pylons 125 m high.
+New Zuari Bridge is a cable-stayed bridge, built using steel pylons 125 m high.
 With a total length of 640 m, New Zuari Bridge is the second longest cable-stayed bridge in India.
 The total width of the bridge is 27 m, with 4 lanes in each direction.
 The deck over the main span is 360 m long.
 The two side spans are supported by parallel wire cables and are 140 m long.